-If you were determined to be at fault for the accident, or if your car was damaged in a non-collision event, like theft, insurance will only pay for a rental car if you have rental car reimbursement coverage included in your auto insurance policy.
-You need to have this additional coverage already on your auto insurance policy.
+If you were determined to be at fault for the accident, or if your car was damaged in a non-collision event, like theft, insurance will only pay for a rental car if you have rental car reimbursement coverage in your auto insurance policy.
 Otherwise, you will have to pay for the rental car out of your own pocket.

-If you have rental car reimbursement coverage, you can arrange your own car rental and pay for it yourself, then be reimbursed.
+If you have rental car reimbursement coverage, you can arrange your own car rental and pay for it yourself, then get reimbursed.
 Or you can have your insurer arrange the rental for you.
 Having your insurance company arrange the rental is usually the better option.
-Insurers have relationships with major rental car companies like Hertz and Avis, and usually can get a cheaper rate (which could mean a better car).
+Insurers have relationships with major rental car companies like Enterprise and usually can get a cheaper rate.
 Also, it’s a smoother process for you if you don’t have to handle the paperwork and payments.

 There is usually a dollar amount cap on how much an insurance company will pay for a rental car after an accident.
-This could be a maximum dollar amount or a maximum number of days following the accident.
+This could be a maximum dollar amount or a maximum number of days, which is typically 30, following the accident.

 If your coverage is through rental car reimbursement, your insurer will pay for a rental car up to your policy’s claim limits and daily limits.
 For example, if your insurer offers $25 daily for up to $800, you will be reimbursed for your rental for 32 days.

 For example, imagine your rental car reimbursement coverage costs you an additional $6.25 per month, and it costs $65 daily to rent a Honda Civic.
-If you needed a rental car for a week and you pay for it out-of-pocket, you would have to pay $455, which is around 73 months worth of rental reimbursement payments.
+If you needed a rental car for a week and you paid for it out of pocket, you would have to pay $455, which is around 73 months' worth of rental reimbursement payments.